 About the course

-The MSc by Research in Experimental Psychology course is based upon independent research carried out under the supervision and guidance of principal investigators and researchers within a research group or lab.
+Students on the MSc by Research in Experimental Psychology will carry out independent research under the supervision and guidance of principal investigators and researchers within a research group or lab.
 Areas of study include behavioural neuroscience, developmental psychology, perception and cognition, psychological and brain health, and psychological disorders, and social psychology.

 - graduate statistical workshops

-- skills training courses eg in MATLAB and fMRIB methods
+- skills training courses e.g. in Computer Programming and fMRIB methods

 The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which you are encouraged to attend as a part of your MSc by Research studies.